 - Reduced water quality (69% overall likelihood: 31% very likely) (Q1)

 - Reduced outdoor recreation opportunities (63% overall; 29% very likely) (Q6)

-- Reduced outdoor recreation activities is the scenario that Oregonians express the most doubt about, with one-third of respondents (32%) saying it is either not very likely (22%) or not likely at all (9%) to happen(Q6).
+Reduced outdoor recreation activities are the scenario that Oregonians express the most doubt about, with one-third of respondents (32%) saying it is either not very likely (22%) or not likely at all (9%) to happen(Q6).

 How Things Are Going So Far

 Respondents were asked to gauge their level of agreement with a series of statements about how Oregon’s residents and agencies are responding to extreme weather scenarios and drought: Strongly agree, somewhat agree, somewhat disagree, or strongly disagree(Q10-16).